 When I was a senior in high school, there were a bunch of colleges I wanted to visit.
 Fortunately, most of those colleges were in my dad’s sales territory.
 So we combined the two and I hit the road with him.
 I’ll never forget the views of the Virginia mountains on the Blue Ridge Parkway or how much fun it was to be with my dad.
 However, the thing I remember most of all was how long and tiring the days were for him.
-Outwardly he was upbeat, but I could see the wear and tear.
+Outwardly, he was upbeat, but I could see the wear and tear.
 I could see the sacrifice he was making to provide for our family.
 It was a chance to be in his world for a couple of days and see firsthand what it was like.
 I understood him more.
 It was actually a gift to me.
 My empathy grew, and when he spoke, my ears were a little more attentive.

-Experiencing things like that together build a deeper relationship.
+Experiencing things like that together builds a deeper relationship.
 They give us opportunities for real talk.
 As fathers, they give us the right to be heard.
 When they graduate high school, they will leave our day-to-day influence and there is a lot to say before then.
 Here are 7 father-son activities you must do with your son before he graduates.

 1. A College Tour

 This is a major step for his future.
 Be there with him as he sets his eyes on where his home will be when he moves out.
 Help him think through it.
 Time in the car and in hotel rooms will give you the opportunity to talk.
 It will also facilitate discussing the emotions (fear, excitement, sadness, happiness) that he is feeling about this next step in his life.